 Sushi is a popular and tasty dish.
-It is an important part of Japanese cuisine and is served cold.
+It is an integral part of Japanese cuisine and is served cold.
 It has a tangy taste.
 The term sushi means sour-tasting.
-It used fermented rice for making a new dish.
+It used fermented rice to make a new dish.

 During the Muromachi period, the Japanese started adding vinegar to their sushi.
-This step was taken in order to enhance taste.
+This step was taken to enhance the taste.

 Rice is the main ingredient in sushi.
 However, seafood is also a popular alternative.
 Fishes like salmon and tuna serve as rich sources of protein.
-There are many varieties of sushi.
+There are wide varieties of sushi.

-These are chirazisushi, inarizushi, roll sushi, and hand roll sushi.
-Roll sushi and hand roll sushi are a source of confusion, but they are not the same.
+These are chirashizushi, inarizushi, roll sushi, and hand roll sushi.
+Roll sushi and hand-roll sushi are confusing, but they are different.

 Roll vs Hand Roll Sushi

-The roll sushi is also called Makizushi.
-It has a cylindrical shape, and many varieties.
+The rolled sushi is also called Makizushi.
+It has a cylindrical shape and wide varieties.
 It is rolled using a bamboo mat.
 It is ideally a shared meal.
-The hand roll sushi is also called Temaki.
-It is conical in shape, and is the only type available.
-It is rolled by hands.
+The hand-roll sushi is also called Temaki.
+It is conical in shape and is the only type available.
+Hands roll it.
 It is ideally a one-person meal.

 Comparison Table